 By Finn J.D.
 John — October 17, 2016

-EDITOR'S NOTE: This column is a rewriting and thorough re-researching of a much shorter column first published in November 2008, which you’ll find here.
+EDITOR'S NOTE #1: This column is a rewriting and thorough re-researching of a much shorter column first published in November 2008, which you’ll find here.

 On the evening of Oct.
-5, 1967, students were pouring out of the doors of one of the biggest rooms in the University of Oregon’s Erb Memorial Union.
+5, 1967, students were pouring into the doors of one of the biggest rooms in the University of Oregon’s Erb Memorial Union.

 It was a big day.
 The one and only Andy Warhol was scheduled to appear, for something he called an “illustrated lecture.”
-For the students, it was a once-in-a-lifetime chance to see and talk to one of the most influential characters in the art world … or, so they thought.
+For the students, it was a once-in-a-lifetime chance to see and talk to one of the most influential characters in the art world.

 At last the man of the hour stepped out on the stage with already-legendary film director Paul Morrissey.
-With his crazy-cut white hair, his ever-present Ray-Ban Wayfarers and his stylish cigarette, the speaker was instantly recognizable as Warhol.
+With his crazy-cut white hair, his ever-present Ray-Ban Wayfarers and his stylish cigarette, the speaker was instantly recognizable.

-Almost immediately, the lecture got off to a rocky start.
-The two men on the stage started an “art film” showing a young black man in jeans and T-shirt running through crowds in New York City yelling, “I love you!
+But almost immediately, the lecture got off to a rocky start.
+The two men on the stage started an “art film” showing a young fellow running through crowds in New York City yelling, “I love you!
 I love you!” to everyone whose eye he could catch.
-The film, of course, had no narrative arc or plot — the absence of any such bourgeois conventions was de rigeur in the avant-garde art of the day — so basically it was just several dozen minutes of that sort of thing, until the film ran out of the spool.
+The film, of course, had no narrative arc or plot — the absence of any such bourgeois conventions was de rigeur in the avant-garde art of the day — so basically it was just several dozen minutes of meaningless action, until the film ran out of the spool.
 Then the lights came up, and Morrissey asked if anyone had any questions.

 The questioners started out curious, but soon they were sounding baffled and by the end of the evening some of them were actually angry.

 “I don’t know how to say what my meaning is,” the white-haired artist told one student.
 “I guess it means to me that I film it, mostly.”